 Whether or not the use of private backbone connectivity is viewed as a benefit is down to your view of end to end Internet access.
 Where MPLS VPN offers predictable traffic performance between HQ and branch-office locations, the Internet is viewed as ‘less trusted’.
-However, with the right SD WAN features to support traffic profiles, the Internet (or rather public IP) is now a trusted platform for delivering WAN & Cloud connectivity for the largest of Enterprise organizations.
+However, with the right SD WAN features to support traffic profiles, the Internet (or rather public IP) is now a trusted platform for delivering WAN & Cloud connectivity for the largest of Enterprise organisations.

-4. WAN optimization
+4. WAN optimisation

-WAN optimization adds to the performance of your overall traffic by leveraging the application granularity of SD WAN services allowing improvements to be made per traffic profile.
-Theadoption rate of WAN optimization is significantly high as users demand consistent SaaS access wherever they are located.
+WAN optimisation adds to the performance of your overall traffic by leveraging the application granularity of SD WAN services allowing improvements to be made per traffic profile.
+Theadoption rate of WAN optimisation is significantly high as users demand consistent SaaS access wherever they are located.
 IT teams benefit from a lower cost of ownership by integrating features into a single device vs legacy deployments which required the cost of additional hardware.